nanvel/blog/2015/12/swift-notes.md

 ### Closure

 Closures in Swift are similar to lambdas in other programming languages.
 Closures can capture and store references to any constants and variables from the context in which they are defined.
-This is known as closing over those constants and variables, hense the name "closures".
+This is known as closing over those constants and variables, hence the name "closures".
 The code in a closure has access to objects that were available in the scope where the closure was created.

 ```bash